CKaaS Profit Margins Real Founder Examples-Not Theory

 - Batch prep schedule + par levels to prevent emergency purchases

-- Pack/dispatch checklist to reduce refunds
+- Pack and dispatch checklist to reduce refunds

 - Weekly dashboard review: margin, AOV, refunds, rating